1. Phishing Emails and Tips to Avoid Them

 Scammers still pop up though promising goods that they don’t deliver.
 Check the ratings and customer reviews before making a purchase.

-As an extra fail safe, if you pay with a credit card, you can also have them reverse the charges if it turns out that there’s a problem.
+As an extra precaution, if you pay with a credit card, you can also have them reverse the charges if it turns out that there’s a problem.

 12. Don’t Use Unsecured WiFi

-Most wireless routers – the devices that share the internet signal around your home or office – will be set to use a form of encryption, requiring a password before you can connect to the WiFi network.
-Although this is a pain, it is a safe way to ensure that no one else can easily join your wireless network.
+Most wireless routers – the devices that share the Internet signal around your home or office – will be set to use a form of encryption that needs a password to let you connect to the WiFi network.
+Although this is a pain, it’s a safe way to ensure you’re not making it easy for others to join your wireless network.
 Not doing this would mean they might be able to gain unauthorised access to any of the computers or devices on the network.

 When you are out of the home or office, you might connect to a public WiFi hotspot.
 These often have their own joining criteria (a need to register or enter a password, for example), but some WiFi networks are completely open.
 Connecting to such networks is usually a bad idea.
 It’s best to pick a secure network instead or to rely on your device’s own connection to your mobile operator.

-An alternative is to use a Virtual Private Network (VPN) app such as Express VPN (review), which allows you to create a secure connection even when you have joined an unprotected WiFi network.
+An alternative is to use a Virtual Private Network (VPN) app such as Express VPN (review).
+This allows you to create a secure connection even when you have joined an unprotected WiFi network.

 13. Use a Password Manager